top of page

 WEAN

-To take away gradually.
-In the NICU, it is often used to describe the process of removing an infant from a ventilator or incubator.
+To take away gradually; in the NICU, this term is often used to describe the process of removing an infant from a ventilator or incubator

 HEAD OVER TO THE PODCAST!